Ergodic Theory on Stationary Random Graphs: Applications

 A planar map is an embedding of a planar graph into the two-dimensional sphere seen up to continuous deformations.
 A quadrangulation is a planar map whose faces all have degree four.
-The Uniform Infinite Planar Quadrangulation (UIPQ) denoted $(\mathrm{Q}_{\infty},\vec{e})$ introduced by Krikun in \cite{Kri05} is the weak local limit (in a sense related to $\op{d_{loc}}$) of uniform quadrangulations with $n$ faces with a distinguished oriented edge (see Angel and Schramm \cite{AS03} for previous work on triangulations).
-We will not entered the subtilities of planar maps nor in the details of the construction of the UIPQ and refer to \cite{Kri05,LGM10,Men08} for more details. \\
+The Uniform Infinite Planar Quadrangulation (UIPQ) introduced by Krikun in \cite{Kri05} is the weak local limit (in a sense related to $\op{d_{loc}}$) of uniform quadrangulations with $n$ faces with a distinguished oriented edge (see Angel and Schramm \cite{AS03} for previous work on triangulations).
+We will not discuss the subtleties of planar maps nor the details of the construction of the UIPQ and refer the interested reader to \cite{Kri05,LGM10,Men08}. \\

-The UIPQ is an random infinite map $\mathrm{Q}_{\infty}$ of the plane (roughly speaking a embedding of a planar graph seen up to continuous deformation) given with a distinguished oriented edge $\vec{e}$.
-We can forget the planar structure of the UIPQ and get a random graph that we root at the origin of $\vec{e}$, that we denote $({Q}_{\infty},\rho)$.
-One of the main open question about this random infinite graph is its conformal type, namely is it (almost surely) recurrent or transient.
+The UIPQ is a random infinite graph $\mathrm{Q}_{\infty}$ (which is viewed as embedded in the plane) given with a distinguished oriented edge $\vec{e}$.
+We will forget the planar structure of the UIPQ and get a random rooted graph $({Q}_{\infty},\rho)$, which is rooted at the origin $\rho$ of $\vec{e}$.
+This graph is stationary and reversible, see \cite{CMMinfini}.
+One of the main open questions about this random infinite graph is its conformal type, namely is it (almost surely) recurrent or transient?
 It has been conjectured in \cite{AS03} (for the related Uniform Infinite Planar Triangulation) that ${Q}_{\infty}$ is almost surely recurrent.
-It is still an open problem.
-We provide a step towards recurrence.
+Although we know that the conformal type of the Riemann surface obtained from the UIPQ by gluing squares along edges is parabolic \cite{GR10} (see \cite{AS03} for related result on the Circle Packing), yet the absence of the bounded degree property prevents one from using the results of \cite{BS01} to get recurrence of the simple random walk on the UIPQ.
+Corollary \ref{uipq} may be seen as providing a first step towards the recurrence proof.